-VI, HI & MSI - to support students with additional needs on a 1:1 basis and working with class staff to give advice about the best approaches.
+VI (Visual Impairment), HI (Hearing Impairment) & MSI (Multi-sensory Impairment) - to support students with additional needs on a 1:1 basis and working with class staff to give advice about the best approaches.

 Music Therapist - Working with groups and individuals using music as a way to address the physical, cognitive, emotional, and social needs of students.

 Social workers / Children and Family workers – working with school and parents ensuring every student is getting the best services and care possible.